IIIF/api/source/presentation/4.0/model.md

 > `"type": "CollectionPage"`

 A Collection Page is an arbitrary division of members within the Collection to make it easier to consume by clients.
-It does not have any semantic implications by itself.
+It is strictly a technical affordance, and individual Collection Pages do not represent any real world set of items.
 The Collection Page model follows the ActivityStreams OrderedCollection model, as also used in Annotation Collections, the IIIF Change Discovery API, and the IIIF Search API.

 A Collection Page _MUST_ have an HTTP(S) URI given in `id`.
 It _MUST_ be able to be dereferenced to retrieve the JSON description.
 Collection Pages _MUST NOT_ be embedded within Collections.